GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 par(par_org)
 ```

-Nice, but pretty useless since if we change the parameter estimation method, the results look like this (16 is the optimum):
+If we change the parameter estimation method, the results look like this (16 instead of 14 is the optimum now):

 ```r
 armod <- ar(dTa, aic = TRUE, order.max = 20, method = "mle")